-3.8.3 Sampling preparation, analysis and security
+Sampling preparation, analysis and security

-Samples are sent to ALS in Piteå, which complete the Prep 31 method to prep the samples for analysis.
-This involves drying and fine crushing of the core material to 70% passing 2 mm, splitting, and finally a pulverisation stage to 85% passing 75 μ m to create the pulps for analysis.
+Samples from the Kristineberg Mine are sent to ALS in Piteå for preparation, completed using the Prep 31 method to prep the samples for analysis.
+This involves drying and fine crushing of the core material to 70% passing 2 mm, splitting, and finally a pulverisation stage to 85% passing 75 μm to create the pulps for analysis.

 Samples are sent from ALS Piteå prep lab to ALS Vancouver for further analysis.
 ALS Vancouver is an accredited laboratory, completely independent from Boliden AB.
-The laboratory is accredited by the Standards Council of Canada under ISO:17025:2005, with the scope of accreditation covering the analysis methods used for the Kristineberg Mine and Rävliden North.
-Analysis packages used are found presented in Table 9.
+The laboratory is accredited by the Standards Council of Canada under ISO:17025:2017, with the scope of accreditation covering the analysis methods used for the Kristineberg Mine.